 Nearly all of the band’s six members are originally from North Carolina.
 Three of them grew up in Brevard, just 30 miles south of Asheville.
 They grew up with the musical influences of the area, which are steeped in the traditions of bluegrass and old time mountain music.
 Those traditions trace back to the Anglo-Celtic settlers of western North Carolina who had mastered the craft of telling stories through song.

-As a band, The Steep Canyon Rangers took shape in 2000 when Woody Platt (guitar), Graham Sharp (banjo) and Charles R. Humphrey III (bass) were students at the University of North Carolina playing together in area bars.
+As a band, The Steep Canyon Rangers took shape in 2000 when Woody Platt, Graham Sharp and Charles R. Humphrey III (original bassist) were students at the University of North Carolina playing together in area bars.
 By 2006, the group had gained momentum and was named the International Bluegrass Music Association Emerging Artist of the Year.
 It was in 2013 the Steep Canyon Rangers reached a pinnacle in their career, earning the Grammy Award for Best Bluegrass Album.

 “We have had the opportunity to share the stage with several orchestras around the country, so being invited to work with the ASO right here at home was fantastic,” band member Woody Platt said.

-As they tour, they seek to bring that kind of North Carolina sound to audiences all over the country.
+As they continue to tour, they seek to bring the Western North Carolina bluegrass sound to audiences all over the country.